-PLANNING OUR FUTURE LAND USE
+1. PLANNING OUR FUTURE LAND USE

-Camden County's land use pattern will be primarily rural in character with high quality and economically productive development in targeted locations in the core village areas and along main road corridors that are served by or planned for utilities.
+Camden County's land use pattern will be primarily rural in character with high quality and economically productive development in targeted locations in the core village areas and along main road corridors, which are served by public utilities.